Why is my tax return so low?

 Your tax refund is a big deal.
-If you’re like many, tax season is a time to look forward to getting extra cash.
-But, is it possible that you’d have a smaller tax refund or that you might owe this year?
+If you’re like many people, tax season is a time to look forward to getting extra cash.
+But, is it possible that you’d have a smaller tax refund than you anticipated?

-If you‘re questioning “Why is my tax refund so low?”
+If you‘re questioning “Why is my tax refund so low in 2021?”
 There’s a reason for it.
-It’s the combination of several changes that will affect your overall outcome.
-We’ll go into the details in this post… Just read on and we’ll discuss the potential reasons for your low tax refund in 2019 (and 2020).
+It’s the combination of several changes that will affect your overall outcome, including the tax impacts of the coronavirus pandemic.
+Read on and we’ll discuss the potential reasons why your tax refund may be so low in 2020 (and 2021).

 While each taxpayer’s situation is different, it’s important to remember the role that withholding can have on what you get back.
 For this reason, it’s important to learn how to fill out a W-4.

-If you are not sure why your tax refund was reduced, or the complexity around taxes has got you stressed, know that H&R Block is here to help.
-Fortunately, making sense of new tax laws is not new to us.
+If you’re surprised by a tax refund that is less than expected in 2020 or 2021, not sure why your tax refund was reduced, or the complexity around taxes has got you stressed, H&R Block is here to help.
 We can help you file your taxes, check your withholding and understand your lower tax refund.

 What triggers the IRS to audit a tax return?
 Learn how common tax mistakes and errors can be a red flag and affect your chances of being audited by the IRS.